-The vector pShuttle-CMV contains a multiple cloning site sandwiched between the CMV promoter and the SV40 polyadenylation signal and is suitable for insertion of a large cDNA (up to 6.6 kb). pShuttle contains only a multiple cloning site.
+The vector pShuttle-CMV (provided with this kit) contains a multiple cloning site sandwiched between the CMV promoter and the SV40 polyadenylation signal and is suitable for insertion of a large cDNA (up to 6.6 kb). pShuttle (provided with this kit) contains only a multiple cloning site.
 This allows for the insertion of an entire expression cassette, including specialized promoters and termination signals (up to 7.5 kb).
 The regions indicated as arms are the stretches of sequence homology with pAdEasy-1 where the homologous recombination occurs.
 The R-ITR and L-ITR regions are short inverted terminal repeats (Left and Right) which have a role in replication of the viral DNA.2 pShuttle-IRES-hrGFP-1 and pShuttle-IRES-hrGFP-2